Refurbishing and Recondition Brake Calipers

 Piston Housing Explained

-The piston housing has 2 two holes
+The piston housing has 2 two holes.

-• One hole is the inlet for the hydraulic brake line.
-This inlet is 3/16″ UNF where you may insert a brass adaptor within the tube or hose.
+- One hole is the inlet for the hydraulic brake line.
+This inlet is 3/16″ UNF, where you may insert a brass adaptor within the tube or hose.

 Immediately after removing the piston, the bore must be honed to remove the remnants of corrosion and any sharp protrusions that may be left in the bore.
-The caliper hydraulic bore must be in pristine condition before replacement pistons are installed.
+The caliper hydraulic bore must be pristine before replacement pistons are installed.

 Tip: Remove the bleed valve and the adaptor for cleaning.
 Small animals may try to nest inside bleed nipples.

-• A lower slot – for a rubber hydraulic ring that seals the piston into its housing.
+- A lower slot – for a rubber hydraulic ring that seals the piston into its housing.

-• Upper ring – for a boot ring.
+- Upper ring – for a boot ring.
 It holds the dust boot into position and is a secondary sealing ring.

 Inserting new pistons and seals is certainly a challenge for most servicemen and almost impossible for the handyman.